DataDog/documentation/content/en/cloud_cost_management/aws.md

 ### Amortized and unblended costs
 **Amortized** cost metrics distribute some pre-payments (such as up-front savings plan fees) across the entire discount term.
 This is also called _accrual basis_.
 As savings plans are applied to covered usage, the costs for that savings plan appear as usage charges.
 The unused portion appears as a fee.

 Not all one-time fees are amortized across the billing period.
-For example, the unused portion of a Reserved Instance Fee typically appears on the first of the month.
+For example, the unused portion of a Reserved Instance Fee is typically backdated to the first of the month.

 **Unblended** cost metrics show all charges on the date that they are incurred.
 This is also called _cash basis_.
-These metrics match the AWS invoice exactly.
+These metrics match the AWS invoice exactly once a month is finalized.

 ### Net costs
 **Net** costs apply private discounts directly to usage.
 The cost of usage for a specific resource represents the effective cost after all savings are realized.

-In contrast, other metrics show private discounts as separate, negative-valued line items with no attribution tags.
+In contrast, other metrics show some private discounts as separate, negative-valued line items with no attribution tags.
 Rather than attributing the discounts directly to usage, those metrics subtract discounts from the total cost.

 **Net amortized** costs provide the most accurate representation for cost allocation, with all savings applied directly to usage.
 Net cost metrics are available if your AWS account has privately negotiated enterprise discounts.
 If your account doesn't have net metrics available, use **amortized** cost instead.